tyboe2013/KisiwaDesertScript/README.md

 # KisiwaDesertScript
-A Catch/Release Script for the Kisiwa Desert
+A Catch/Release Script for the Kisiwa Desert with a lot of Features

+Main Features:
+- 3 different movements available
+- different Luma Options available
+- Vullfy detection for survivability
+- automatic Temcard and Smoke Bomb Rebuy and TemTem Heal when almost out of cards or too many dead Tems in team
+- Fast Teleport to Temporium with SmokeBombs when using "safe" Movements
+- Safety Running Away when it takes too much rounds to catch and release or the bot gets confused when lags happen